 How to view and edit Quick Notes in the Notes app

-- Open the Notes app and select the Quick Notes folder
+- Open Notes → Quick Notes folder.

-- Click a Quick Note to edit it or take other actions like share or delete.
+- Click a Quick Note to edit.

 Other actions, such as sharing or deleting, can be taken on a note under the Quick Note section.
 You may also edit a Quick Note to add tables, tags, and other features.
 Consider the following:

 - Include hyperlinks

 I hope this detailed article has helped you understand how to use Quick Notes on your Mac.
 I find this function to be quite useful and convenient.
 What are your thoughts on Quick Notes?
 Share your thoughts in the comments section below!

 - How to create and use Quick Notes on iPhone

 - How to lock notes on iPhone and iPad

 - How to use Quick Notes in iPadOS 16: A complete guide

 - How to link notes with one another in iOS 17 and macOS Sonoma